hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 ### Empty Sections

-An AU PS Producer **SHOULD** omit non-mandatory sections when the section does not have any information and does not know the reason is absent.
+An AU PS Producer **SHOULD** omit non-mandatory sections when the source system does not have any information and does not know the reason the information is absent.

 If the section is a mandatory section (minimum cardinality is > 0), the section **SHALL** be present *even if* the source system does not have any information for that section or know the reason the information is absent.
 In this circumstance, an AU PS Producer **SHALL**: